 How Long Do Solar Panels Last?

-The key determining factor for how long your panels last comes down to the quality of the products installed.
+The key determining factor for solar panel longevity comes down to the quality of the products installed.
 Quality products perform better, for longer.
 But how much longer?
 With solar panels increasing in popularity and affordability over the years, more homeowners are making the switch to save on their energy bills from the utility company while increasing their home value.
 This article explores some of the major factors that can impact the performance of your solar panels and their longevity.

 Understanding Solar Degradation